"Go Ye into All the World and Preach the Gospel....."

 As I told you earlier, I was very encouraged when I found out that God has armor for us and I want to begin to show you what God has shown me about the armor of God that is found in Ephesians 6:10-18, "Finally, my brethren, be strong in the Lord, and in the power of His might.
 Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take unto you the whole armour of God, that you may be able to withstand in the evil day, and having done all, to stand.

 Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; and your feet shod with the preparation of the gospel of peace; Above all taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
-And take the helmet of salvation, and the sword of the Spirit, which is The Word of God: Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints."
+And take the helmet of salvation, and the sword of the Spirit, which is the Word of God: Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints."

-There are seven pieces or stages to the armor of God: One-The belt of truth.
+There are seven pieces or stages to the armor of God:

 Two-The breastplate of righteousness.